 Element7 uses only Birch plywood fabricated with Phenol resin which meets the following standards:- EN 314 / 3 class; BS-1203 / H4; DIN 68705 Part 3 / type BFU-100.
 We do not use Poplar, or Poplar mixed plywood commonly used by many other manufacturers.
 The Poplar variants are half the cost, but unfortunately also half as stable, and prone to plywood delamination.

-An Element7 Benchmark range premium engineered, 3-layer wide-plank, using oak on both the top and bottom layers, uses twice as much oak as a typical two or three-layer engineered board that forgoes the bottom layer of oak.
+A Benchmark – Element7 exceptionally engineered, 3-layer wide-plank, using oak on both the top and bottom layers, uses twice as much oak as a typical two or three-layer engineered board that forgoes the bottom layer of oak.
 It also incorporates a softwood centre core that is made from softwood blocks, with alternating and opposing grain.
-This type of construction is not only more expensive in terms of the raw materials required, but it is also a far more time-consuming manufacturing process when compared to an average 2-layer ply backed veneer.
+This type of construction is not only more expensive in terms of the raw materials required, but it is also a far more time-consuming manufacturing process when compared to the cheaper variants.

-There is a vast difference between a stain sealed with only one coat of (toxic polyurethane) varnish, typical within the industry, and an Element7 eight coat colour enhanced environmentally friendly water-based varnish finish, abraded and cured between each coat, as is applied to our Benchmark range.
+There is a vast difference between a stain sealed with only one coat of (toxic polyurethane) varnish, typical within the industry, and an Element7 eight coat, colour enhanced, environmentally friendly water-based varnish finish, abraded and cured between each coat, as applied to our Benchmark range.
 Our oiled and wax finishes are similarly better.
 See finishing